 Did you recently find out that you have colon polyps?
 Don’t worry.
 Most polyps aren’t cancer.

-But some types of colon polyps do increase your risk of developing colon cancer.
+But some types of colon polyps do increase your risk of developing colonrectal cancer.
 So, it’s important to be informed.

 Here’s what you need to know.

 What is a polyp?